tommy133/MixedBathroom/README.md

 • They go to the bathroom twice during the working day Indications
-Simulation should be programmed using Java or Python languages ​​using synchronization tools only traffic lights, both counters and binaries.
+Simulation should be programmed using Java or Python languages ​​using synchronization tools only semaphores, both counters and binaries.
 Women and men should be programmed as concurrent processes, they should be assigned an identifier which will be a string.
 After leaving the bathroom the second time the processes end.
 It must be ensured that there is no starvation (despite the completion of the processes) so a simulation